 In the normal course of our operations, we become involved in various legal actions, either as plaintiff or defendant, including but not limited to our commercial relationships, employment matters and services delivered, in addition to other things.
 Such matters include both actual as well as threatened claims.
 Possible claims include failure to maintain the confidentiality of the candidate's employment search or for discrimination or other violations of the employment laws or malpractice.
 In various countries, we are subject to data protection laws impacting the processing of candidate information.
 To mitigate this risk, we engage outside counsel on a regular basis to review our policies and form of contracts.
 We utilize protective language in our standard client contracts and maintain professional liability insurance in amounts and coverage that we believe are adequate; however, we cannot guarantee that our insurance will cover all claims or that coverage will always be available.
 Significant uninsured liabilities could have a negative impact on our business, financial condition and results of operations.
 Furthermore, even if any action is settled within insurance limits, this can result in increases to our insurance premiums.
-Therefore there can be no assurance that their resolution will not have a material adverse effect on the Company's financial condition or results of operations.
+Therefore there can be no assurance that their resolution will not have a material adverse effect on our financial condition or results of operations.

-Potential legal liability from clients, employees and candidates for employment alleging interference with an employment contract, a candidate could assert an action against us for failure to maintain the confidentiality of the candidate's employment search, and a candidate or employee could assert an action against us for alleged discrimination, violations of labor and employment law or other matters.
+Potential legal liability from clients, employees and candidates for employment

+We are exposed to potential claims with respect to the executive search process.
+For example, a client could assert a claim for matters such as breach of an off-limit agreement or recommending a candidate who subsequently proves to be unsuitable for the position filled.
+Further, the current employer of a candidate whom we placed could file a claim against us alleging interference with an employment contract, a candidate could assert an action against us for failure to maintain the confidentiality of the candidate's employment search, and a candidate or employee could assert an action against us for alleged discrimination, violations of labour and employment law or other matters.
 Also, in various countries, we are subject to data protection laws impacting the processing of candidate information and other regulatory requirements including the legality of gathering historical compensation data from candidates pursuant to an expanding number of equal pay laws.
 We attempt to mitigate these risks through onboarding and continuing training for our employees of existing and developing legal guidelines.
 We also carry insurance policies which may reimburse us for certain suffered losses in this area, although such reimbursement and the amount cannot be guaranteed.